 She did, however, have experience with PKI, plus years of sales and training experience, during which she learned how to establish relationships with and advocate for key clients.
 She also learned the importance of a single sign-on, and brought all that to the OneLogin interview.
-“It’s how I sold myself for the role,” Slinger said, who’s based in Atlanta, Georgia.
+“It’s how I sold myself for the role,” said Slinger.

-To date, Slinger has landed every job she’s interviewed for.
+Slinger has landed every job she’s interviewed for.
 That track record puts her in a good place to offer advice.
 “Don’t use cookie-cutter answers, like you’re the perfect person, or you’re really passionate about your work,” she said.
 “Don’t fake it or give the answer you think they want to hear,” She emphasized the need to prepare, including taking a couple of hours before the interview to “know what you’re walking into,” she said.
-Finally: “Be confident in yourself,” Slinger said.
-“On my way to the interview, I’ll listen to uplifting music or positive mantras.
-I want to walk in there with the mindset of, ‘I know the job, I know the company, I’m feeling good, I’m going to ace this.’”

 Know What You Want

-Ariel Tam, a front-end full-stack software engineer at Textio, a Seattle-based augmented writing startup, felt under-mentored at her previous job; she wanted her next workplace to have a strong mentoring culture.
+Ariel Tam, front-end full-stack software engineer at Textio, felt under-mentored at her previous job; she wanted her next workplace to have a strong mentoring culture.
 “It’s important to know what you want when you come into the interview,” Tam said.
 “That will give you a lot of drive and a north-pointing compass of where you want to go next.”

-At Textio, the entire interview, not just one question, helps hiring managers discern why they should hire a candidate.
-In addition to a fit for the tech skills needed, they’re also looking for a collaboration fit “around taking suggestions well, being open to new ideas, and not being defensive,” David Davidson said, engineering manager and Tam’s hiring manager.
-Tam, who joined Textio in January, showed not just an openness to growth, but an eagerness to embrace it, Davidson said.
+During Tam’s Textio interview, she showed not just an openness to growth and collaboration, but an eagerness to embrace it, said David Davidson, engineering manager and Tam’s hiring manager.
 “She had a really nice solution to the take-home problem; it showed the polish and quality we hope to see in senior candidates,” he said.
 Tam could also “speak crisply about the decisions she made to arrive at the solution,” he said.
 In the end, while interviewers never asked Tam “why should we hire you,” she answered it with her work experience, technical skills, and soft skills.
 “We care a lot about a growth mindset,” he said.

 Tout Transferable Skills

 The result?
 Success.
-In early April, Minder landed a job as a sales development rep at sales data startup Amplemarket, just weeks after graduating from bootcamp.
-His thoughtfulness and preparation paid off when it came to that tough question; it can for you too.
+Minder landed a job as a sales development rep at Amplemarket just weeks after graduating from a bootcamp.